 There are a ton of ways to make passive income.
 As we said above, not all methods are entirely passive.
 Let’s take a look at the top ways to make passive income based on their levels of involvement.
-Don’t forget that even if you’re involved in these projects, in may be considered active income due to the number of hours you put in.

-Top Ways to Make Passive Income – Medium Involvement
+Passive Income Sources With Medium Involvement

-If you have anything in excess, like house space, cars or even your driveway, you can consider renting out.
+If you have anything in excess, like house space, cars or even your driveway, you can consider renting them out.
 Since you already own these items, you wouldn’t have to go around buying new things.
 Simply list these things somewhere, like a room on Airbnb, to get started.
 You will probably have to put in some time and money for the upkeep, but otherwise it’s a pretty passive venture.

 One way to make passive income with more involvement is to write and publish an e-book.
 Got some knowledge or a great story idea you’ve been itching to share?
 Put it all in a book and sell it online!
 If all goes well, you could be raking in the royalties for years to come.
 Of course, there is some considerable work involved in writing, publishing and selling a book.
 However the advent of self-publishing e-books makes this a considerably easier option than it used to be.

 Of course, a book isn’t the only way to get your thoughts to the world nowadays.
 You could also start a blog, website or YouTube channel to earn some passive income.
-Besides the creation of your website, videos and content, blurting out your ideas and advice online seems pretty passive.
+Besides the creation of your website, videos and content, sharing your ideas and advice online seems pretty passive.
 However, it will take a lot of work on your part and time to gain readers, followers and then paid advertisers.
 You will need to make your content marketable and appealing.
 That way you continue to gain followers, advertisers and money.

 Further playing off of your talents and ideas, you can easily sell products online nowadays, too.
 Find companies where you can sell your musical talents for jingles.
 Look for companies who need freelance designers.
 While you can earn passive income through these royalties, again, it will take time and work to produce your craft, whatever it may be.